Naturally occurring phenols: Biodegradation

 The white rot fungus Phanerochaete chrysosporium can remove up to 80% of phenolic compounds from coking waste water.

 Applications

 Tannins are used in the tanning industry.

+Aspirational uses

-Some natural phenols can be used as biopesticides.
+Some natural phenols have been proposed as biopesticides.
 Furanoflavonoids like karanjin or rotenoids are used as acaricide or insecticide.

-Enological tannins are important elements in the flavor of wine.

 Some phenols are sold as dietary supplements.
 Phenols have been investigated as drugs.
 For instance, Crofelemer (USAN trade name Fulyzaq) is a drug under development for the treatment of diarrhea associated with anti-HIV drugs.
 Additionally, derivatives have been made of phenolic compound, combretastatin A-4, an anticancer molecule, including nitrogen or halogens atoms to increase the efficacy of the treatment.

 Industrial processing and analysis

-Phenol extraction

-Phenol extraction is a processing technology used to prepare phenols as raw materials, compounds or additives for industrial wood processing and for chemical industries.

-Extraction can be performed using different solvents.
-There is a risk that polyphenol oxidase (PPO) degrades the phenolic content of the sample therefore there is a need to use PPO inhibitors like potassium dithionite (K2S2O4) or to perform experiment using liquid nitrogen or to boil the sample for a few seconds (blanching) to inactivate the enzyme.
-Further fractionation of the extract can be achieved using solid phase extraction columns, and may lead to isolation of individual compounds.
+Biomass

 The recovery of natural phenols from biomass residue is part of biorefining.

-Separation

-The pKa of phenolic compounds can be calculated from the retention time in liquid chromatography.

 Analytical methods

 Studies on evaluating antioxidant capacity can use electrochemical methods.

 Detection can be made by recombinant luminescent bacterial sensors.

 Profiling

 Phenolic profiling can be achieved with liquid chromatography–mass spectrometry (LC/MS).